pos17/group5-HW-ID-PLAS/README.md

 2. Download and install [Processing](https://processing.org/).
 3. Download and install [Arduino](https://www.arduino.cc/).
 4. Clone the repo.
-5. Open the file basketball.pde inside the folder *Processing*
+5. Open the file basketball.pde inside the folder *Processing*.
 6. Make sure to have the following libraries installed (in Sketch > Import Libraries > Manage Libraries):
    -  ControlP5
    -  Sound
    -  OSCP5
    -  Supercollider
-7. Run the file clicking on the *PLAY BUTTON*, (MACOS: cmd+R, Windows: ctrl+R)
+7. Run the file clicking on the *PLAY BUTTON*, (MACOS: cmd+R, Windows: ctrl+R).
-8. Open the file basketball.scd inside the folder *SuperCollider*
+8. Open the file basketball.scd inside the folder *SuperCollider*.
-9. In the .scd file run the main code section (MACOS: cmd+enter, Windows: ctrl+enter)
+9. In the .scd file run the main code section (MACOS: cmd+enter, Windows: ctrl+enter).
 10. Install the [Multisense OSC](https://play.google.com/store/apps/details?id=edu.polytechnique.multisense.release&hl=en_US&gl=US) application on a smartphone device.
-11.
+11. Find a basketball player.

 ## Usage

 1. Start the Multisense App on the Smartphone and set the correct IP address and port for the PC used as central device.
-2. Position the shake sensor connected to the arduino on the dominant hand used by the player and Turn the Arduino on.
+2. Position the shake sensor connected to the arduino on the dominant hand used by the player and turn the Arduino on.
 3. Launch Supercollider and Processing scripts.
 4. ENJOY!!

 ## Processing GUI

-The Processing allows the user control some parameters of the CMS in order to manipulate its behaviour.
+Processing allows the user control some parameters of the CMS in order to manipulate its behaviour.
 In particular the available parameters are:
-1. TEMPO: used to speed-up or slow-down
+1. TEMPO: used to speed-up or slow-down the music.
 2. ROOT NOTE: used to select the tonality of the generated music.

 ![](./gitAssets/mainwindow.jpg)